VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 1. Install [Microsoft Visual C++ 2015-2022 Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) (25MB) and restart if your system asks you to.
 1. Install [.NET 8 SDK x64](https://dotnet.microsoft.com/en-us/download) (200MB)
-1. Install IDE of your choice.
+1. Install the IDE of your choice.
 I will be using [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/), but you can use [Visual Studio Code](https://code.visualstudio.com/) or Rider or any other IDE that supports .NET development

 ### The story of the brave explorers 📘